 Velcro hair rollers are a great solution if you struggle with coarse, wavy hair.
 Designed to curl your locks without causing damage, velcro rollers are not as hard to use as you may think and work especially well for girls with short hair.
 Just remember to unroll them as carefully as possible when you’re releasing each individual sections to avoid tangling.

-For a more detailed guide on how to use velcro rollers, read all about it, here!
+Check a more detailed guide on how to use velcro rollers!

 Heated/Steamed hair rollers